Kong/kong-build-tools/README.md

 ## Releasing Kong

-The same defaults that applied when creating a packaged version of Kong apply to releasing said package to bintray and can be changed by environment variables.
+The same defaults that applied when creating a packaged version of Kong apply to releasing said package to our internal server and can be changed by environment variables.
 Presumes that the package you want to release already exists in the output directory.

 ```